google/zetasql/docs/functions-and-operators.md

 **Description**

+Returns the sequential row ordinal (1-based) of each row for each ordered partition.
+The order of row numbers within their peer group is non-deterministic.

 Doesn't require the `ORDER BY` clause.
-Returns the sequential row ordinal (1-based) of each row for each ordered partition.
 If the `ORDER BY` clause is unspecified then the result is non-deterministic.

 To learn more about the `OVER` clause and how to use it, see [Window function calls][window-function-calls].